 - the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, and the additional requirements of German commercial law pursuant to Sec.
-315e (1) HGB and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as of December 31, 2020, and of its financial performance for the fiscal year from January 1 to December 31, 2020, and - the accompanying group management report as a whole provides an appropriate view of the Group's position.
+315e (1) HGB and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as of December 31, 2020, and of its financial performance for the fiscal year from January 1 to December 31, 2020, and - Translation of the German independent auditor's report concerning the audit of the consolidated financial statements and group management report prepared in German the accompanying group management report as a whole provides an appropriate view of the Group's position.
 In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
 Our opinion on the group management report does not cover the content of the corporate governance declaration referred to above.